pangenome/pggb/README.md

 ### key parameters

-The overall structure of `pggb`'s output graph is defined by three parameters: genome number (`-n`), segment length (`-s`), and pairwise identity (`-p`).
+The overall structure of `pggb`'s output graph is defined by two parameters: segment length (`-s`) and pairwise identity (`-p`).
-Genome number is a given, but varies in ways that are difficult to infer and is thus left up to the user.
 Segment length defines the seed length used by the "MashMap3" homology mapper in `wfmash`.
 The pairwise identity is the minimum allowed pairwise identity between seeds, which is estimated using a mash-type approximation based on k-mer Jaccard.
 Mappings are initiated from collinear chains of around 5 seeds (`-l, --block-length`), and extended greedily as far as possible, allowing up to `-n` minus 1 mappings at each query position.
+Genome number (`-n`) is automatically computed if sequence names follow [PanSN-spec](https://github.com/pangenome/PanSN-spec).

 An additional parameter, `-k`, can also greatly affect graph structure by pruning matches shorter than a given threshold from the initial graph model.
 In effect, `-k N` removes any match shorter than `N`bp from the initial alignment.